Opersan/messengerApp/README.md

 ![](Resources/1.webp)

-## Endpoints List and Their Descriptions

-## Security
-Strict-Transport-Security and Https only for sensitive payloads.

 ## Future Works
 1. [ ] Caffeine Cache feature will be added.
 2. [ ] All internal api system will be converted to microservice structure.